kcharwood/homebridge-weather-station/README.md

 The **location** parameter can be a city name or a zip.
 You can also use a station from the **[Personal Weather Station Network](https://www.wunderground.com/weatherstation/overview.asp)** to receive weather information.
 Just enter pws:YOURID.

-The **forecast** parameter is *optional* and defines a list of forcast days to show starting with 1 for today, 2 for tomorrow etc.
+The **forecast** parameter is *optional* and defines a list of forecast days to show starting with 1 for today, 2 for tomorrow etc. Default are none.

 ```json